 - A. Requirements for all classes. - 1.
 The ROM point system consists of two parts: - a.
 Actual placing within a specific class - b.
 Grand Champion and Reserve Grand Champion placing within a division.
 All placings other than Grand Champion and Reserve Grand Champion will be awarded points based on placing in respective class.
-Grand Champion and Reserve Grand Champion winners will earn points based on the overall competition relative to number in the entire division.
+Grand Champion and Reserve Grand competition relative to number in the entire division.
 The Reserve Grand will earn one less point than the Grand Champion winner based on respective numbers in the division.
 These points are not in addition to class points but instead of.
 In any Division with less than five (5) entries, the Grand Champion and Reserve Grand Champion will earn points towards a ROM award; however, the Grand or Reserve Grand will not apply towards an ALSA Champion Award (refer to Section 4).
 This rule is retroactive from January 1, 2015.